ubcec-programming/Brevity/README.md

 Our team thought to create a social media app based on your current location via geocoding.
 This allows you to view messages posted within a certain radius, with a setting to view only certain tags.
-For example, a tourist would prefer to view #travel or maybe #crime to avoid dangerous areas.
+For example, a tourist would prefer to view #travel or maybe #Warning to avoid dangerous areas.
 The front end is our User class, the database is the geoMap class and everything else is the backend.
 With plans to eventually link our system to Google Map Services, we first created a simple latitude longitude system called PositionPair.
 This links all messages to a certain location which is then stored in our geoMap.